mrjoshbear/after-sundown-2e/1-front-matter/contents.md

     5. Orphic Powers
     6. Mighty Rituals of Vast Power
 8. Monstrous Society
-    1. The Cauchemar
+    1. Monstrous Society Overview
-    2. The Covenant
+    2. The Makhzen
-    3. The Makhzen
+    3. The Covenant
     4. The League
+    5. The Communes
-    5. Cults
+    6. Cults
 9. Maya: The Dreamlands
     1. A Tour of Nightmare
     2. The Marduk Society